achambaz/tlride/_book/abcd.md

 learning\index{algorithm!machine~learning!super~learning}  methodology   is  a popular stacking algorithm.

-We will elaborate further on this important topic in another forthcoming part.
-Here, we merely  illustrate the concept with two  specifications built-in into `tlrider`.
+We will elaborate further on this  important topic in another forthcoming part and merely touch upon it in Section \@ref(meta-learning).
+Here, we simply illustrate the concept with two specifications built-in into `tlrider`.
 Based on  the *$k$-nearest  neighbors*  non-parametric  estimating methodology,  the first one  is discussed  in the  next subsection.
 Based on  *boosted trees*, another non-parametric estimating  methodology, the second one is  used in the exercise that follows the next subsection.

 ### `Qbar`, kNN algorithm {#Qbar-knn-algo}